FanusAlameen/Dashboard/README.md

 ## Features

-- Responsive design using Tailwind CSS
+- Designed this using Tailwind CSS
 - Data visualization using Recharts
 - Easy-to-understand dashboard layout